Kentucky vs. South Carolina odds, prediction: 2026 college basketball picks for Feb. 24 from proven model

 Top Kentucky vs. South Carolina predictions

 The model projects the Wildcats to have three players score 10.3 points or more, including Otega Oweh's projected 21.1 points.
 The Gamecocks are projected to have three players score 11.8 or more points, led by Meechie Johnson Jr., who is projected to score 18.4 points.
-The model is projecting 155 combined points as the Over clears in nearly 70% of simulations.
+The model is projecting 155 combined points as the Over clears more than 60% of the time.

 How to make South Carolina vs. Kentucky picks

-So who wins South Carolina vs. Kentucky and which side of the spread hits more than 50% of the time?
+So who wins South Carolina vs. Kentucky and which side of the spread is the better value?
 Visit SportsLine now to see which side of the Kentucky vs. South Carolina spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.